 Check out Water for People's inspiring home page that encourages visitors to keep on supporting.

-Get started on creating or re-energizing your nonprofit website's content strategy with these 3 tips, and stay tuned for Part II to be published next week.
+Get started on creating or re-energizing your nonprofit website's content strategy with these 3 tips, and be sure to check out Part II: 3 More Successful Content Writing Strategies for Nonprofits.